-Allison is a second year law student from Union City, Tennessee.
-She attended Rhodes College in Memphis where she earned a Bachelor of Arts Degree in History, cum laude, in 2014.
+Allison Bruff is a second year law student and a native of Union City, Tennessee.
+Allison attended Rhodes College in Memphis where she earned a Bachelor of Arts Degree in History, cum laude, in 2014.
 While at Rhodes, Allison served as the Captain of the Varsity Lacrosse team and an officer of Delta Delta Delta sorority.
 She earned honors as a Rhodes Fellow and the Student-Employee of the Year for 2013-2014.
-After graduating, Allison worked for the Conley & Conley Law Firm for one year before attending the University of Mississippi School of Law.
-Allison is a Staff Editor for the Mississippi Law Journal and a member of the Dean's Leadership Council.
-Before being elected to serve as the Vice President, Allison served as a 1L Senator.
+After graduating, Allison worked for Conley & Conley Law Firm for one year before attending the University of Mississippi School of Law.
+Allison is the Executive Mississippi Cases Editor for the Mississippi Law Journal (Vol. 87) and a member of the Dean's Leadership Council.
+She also serves as a research assistant to Professor William W. Berry, III.
+Before being elected to serve as Vice President, Allison served as a 1L Senator.
 During the summer of 2016, Allison interned for Judge Julia Smith Gibbons on the United States Court of Appeals for the Sixth Circuit.
-Allison expects to graduate in May of 2018 and plans to pursue a federal clerkship before beginning a career in civil litigation.
+She expects to graduate in May of 2018 and plans to pursue a federal clerkship before beginning a career in civil litigation.

 Chloe is a second year law student from Albertville, Alabama.
 She attended Jacksonville State University where she earned a Bachelor of Sciences Degree in Accounting in 2015.
 While at Jacksonville State University, Chloe received the Robert Trathen Memorial Award for encompassing leadership skills and integrity.
 She is a member of the Business Law Network, Law Association for Women, and the Student Animal Legal Defense Fund.
 Chloe expects to graduating in May of 2018.